 China has been the scene of repeated large-scale population migrations, such as flight from military conquest by the Mongols under Genghis Khan or displacement by natural disasters such as flood or drought.
-The China Kadoorie Biobank Study (CKB www.ckbiobank.org) of over 0.5 million adults, from 10 different regions across China, is undergoing genome-wide genotyping (>100,000 individuals) including saturation coverage of both chromosome Y and the mitochondrial genome.
+The China Kadoorie Biobank Study (CKB www.ckbiobank.org) of over 0.5 million adults, from 10 different regions across China, is undergoing genome-wide genotyping (>100,000 individuals by end of 2016) including saturation coverage of both chromosome Y and the mitochondrial genome.

 Research Experience, Research Methods and Training

 Admixture mapping and analysis in CKB; construction of molecular phylogenies using genetic data; experience in all stages of data QC, genotype imputation and association analysis.
 Integrated analysis of data from multiple sources, potentially including involvement in international collaborations.

 In-house training in statistical and computational genetics.
 Attendance at relevant courses including the Wellcome Trust course “Design and Analysis of Genetic-based Association Studies”.